 It's hard to argue with the reality that the Book of Genesis has had a profound influence on the growth of three major world religions.
-It's a powerful tale that evokes intense emotions.
-It's been retold over and over to breathless new audiences over many centuries.
+It's a powerful set of tales that evoke intense emotions.
+It's been retold over and over to breathless audiences.
 Its images appear in great masterworks of art.
-If its authors were here today, they'd be very proud.
+If its authors were here today, they'd be proud.

-Of course, I'm one of the small minority of people of faith who read Genesis using the standard tools of socio-historical criticism (form criticism, source criticism, redaction criticism, social-scientific context) and end up concluding two things: (1) that Genesis is a cut-and-paste work of theological polemic and (2) that Genesis was redacted much later than most of the historical and prophetic books of the Hebrew canon.
+But I get frustrated by the attention given to the Book of Genesis.
+To my way of thinking, when the standard tools of socio-historical criticism are applied (form criticism, source criticism, redaction criticism, social-scientific context), two things become clear: (1) Genesis is entirely a work of fiction and (2) Genesis was cut and pasted together much later than most of the historical, prophetic, and remaining Torah books of the Hebrew canon.

 Let me be clear: I believe the Book of Genesis is NOT the inspired word of God given to an anonymous prophet thousands of years ago.
 I believe it is largely an extended myth.
 A work of fiction with some bits of historical truth.
 A book that has much more in common with J.R.R.
 Tolkien's Lord of the Rings than with other Hebrew works such as Ezra-Nehemiah or Leviticus.